carpentries/actions/update-workflows/README.md

 ### `new`

-The new version of {sandpaper} the workflows have come from
+The new version of {sandpaper} the workflows have come from.

 ### `old`

 The previous version of {sandpaper} the workflows were at.

 ## Example usage